pekim/gobbi/docs-src/casting.md

 # downcasting
-Downcasting operates in the other direction, from a class to a derived class,
+Downcasting operates in the other direction, from a class to a derived class.

 Downcasting is less common that upcasting.
 It is potentially quite dangerous, in that it makes